 Google AdWords is Google’s online advertising program that helps you reach new customers and grow your business.
 Google AdWords is what decides where your ad appears.
 It helps you set a budget and measure the impact your ad has on your customers.

-AdWords helps you reach your audience when they search for different words or phrases (keywords).
+AdWords helps you reach your target audience when they search for different words or phrases (keywords).
 How much money you’re charged and where your ad is ranked depends on your quality score.

 What is Quality Score?